-However, boys who report restrictions on menstruation in their homes are more likely to engage period teasing.
-Boys who report that their home restricts at least one behavior are 9.7 percentage points (p < 0.05) more likely to report they have teased (Table 4, Column 1).
+9.7 percentage points (p < 0.05) more likely to report they have teased (Table 4, Column 1).
 Relative to the sample mean, this represents a 53% increase in likelihood of teasing.
 This result is robust to an alternative specification using the number of restricted activities as the determinant; an additional home restriction is associated with a highly significant (p < 0.01) 5.0 percentage point increase in likelihood of reporting period teasing (Table 4, Column 2).
-The robustness of this result is further explored in Table 5, which examines each of seven restricted activities separately (S1 Appendix).
+The robustness of this result is further explored in Table 1, which examines each of seven restricted activities separately (S1 Appendix).

-Further, there is significant and robust evidence of peer effects on the likelihood of period teasing.
-Controlling for boys' menstrual knowledge and home restrictions, boys who report that any of their five closest male friends have teased girls over periods are 21.2 percentage points (p < 0.01) more likely to report personally engaging in teasing (Table 4, Column 3).
-This result is robust to an alternative specification in Table 4 Column 4, using the reported number of male friends who have teased as the explanatory variable.
+Further, there is significant evidence of peer effects on the likelihood of period teasing.
+Controlling for boys' menstrual knowledge and home restrictions, boys who report that any of their five closest male friends have teased girls over periods are 21.2 percentage points (p < 0.01) more likely to report personally engaging in teasing (Table 4, Column 3), with alternative specification in Column 4.
 Reporting one additional friend who has teased is associated with 9.9 percentage point (p < 0.01) increase in likelihood of self-reported period teasing.